DheerajNarlajarla/DheerajNarlajarla/README.md

 - 👋 Hi, I’m @DheerajNarlajarla
-- 👀 I’m interested in Analytical AI Models that implement multiple methods to be Generative and Inferential Data Models
+- 👀 I’m interested in Analytical AI Models that implement multiple methods to be Inferential Data Models
 - 🌱 I’m currently learning the fascinating correlations between Evolutionary Intelligence and Artificial Intelligence
 - 💞️ I’m looking to collaborate on Dynamic Models involving Game Theory
 - 📫 How to reach me dheerajnarlajarla@gmail.com